 Starting from the top of the Rambla at Plaça de Catalunya, jump into the stream of humanity.
-Each section of the Rambla has its personality, from the Rambla de Canaletes with its magic fountain, through the Rambla dels Ocells with its bird vendors, past the ceramic representation of the 14th-century Rambla at the opening into Carrer de Portaferrissa, and through the flower stalls along the Rambla de les Flors.
+Each section of the Rambla has its personality, from the Rambla de Canaletes with its magic fountain through the Rambla dels Ocells, where bird vendors who once sold aviary pets now hawk souvenirs, past the ceramic representation of the 14th-century Rambla at the opening into Carrer de Portaferrissa, and through the flower stalls along the Rambla de les Flors.
 The Boqueria market opens up off the Rambla de les Flors, while farther down the Rambla the Liceu opera house overlooks street performers and human statues stretching down through the Rambla de Santa Mónica to the Mediterranean.

 The Boqueria: Horn of Plenty

 Halfway down the Rambla is the Mercat de Sant Josep, popularly known as La Boqueria.
 Famous chefs and hurried housewives browse through their favorite stands.
-Highlights are Pinotxo, the legendary dozen-stool gourmet counter, Quim de la Boqueria with its famous ous esclafats amb llanqueta (eggs with tiny fish), Petràs, the world-renowned wild mushroom czar, and the farmers market out at Plaça de Sant Galdric at the upper side of the square.
+Highlights are Pinotxo, the legendary dozen-stool gourmet counter, Quim de la Boqueria with its famous ous esclafats amb llanqueta (eggs with tiny fish), Petràs, the world-renowned wild mushroom stand at the back, and the farmers market out at Plaça de Sant Galdric at the upper side of the square.

 The Medieval Hospital: Gothic Splendor